 Wax on wax off

 The golden lesson we all learnt from The Karate Kid.
 Sometimes the process of learning something valuable happens way before actually doing it.
 How can that possibly apply to photography, you ask?
 Like this: start with your mind.
-Not in a mystical, ethereal, meditation-but-no-action kind of way, but by practically observing the world.
+Not in a mystical, ethereal, meditation-but-no-action kind of way, but in practically observing the world.

 Tell the story Daniel son. (nods wisely)